Qbit PC Speedup Unwanted Application

-Qbit PC Speedup is a program that is promoted by its developers as a computer optimization tool.
-It supposed to make sure that computers run smoothly, fast and without errors.
-However, it is classified as a potentially unwanted application (PUA).
-One of the ways developers promote this app is a deceptive marketing method called "bundling".
-Apps that are promoted using it usually get installed without user's knowledge (they install them unintentionally).
+The Qbit PC Speedup program is promoted by its developers as a computer optimization tool.
+It supposedly ensures that computers run smoothly, fast, and without errors, however, Qbit PC Speedup is classified as a potentially unwanted application (PUA).

 |Name||Qbit PC Speedup potentially unwanted application|

 |Threat Type||PUP (potentially unwanted program), PUA (potentially unwanted application).|

 |Symptoms||A program that you do not recall installing suddenly appears on your computer.
 A new application is performing computer scans and displays warning messages about found 'issues'.
 Asks for payment to eliminate the supposed errors.|

 |Distribution methods||Deceptive pop-up ads, free software installers (bundling), fake Flash Player installers.|

 |Damage||Monetary loss (unnecessary purchase of fake software), unwanted warning pop-ups, slow computer performance.|